d6u/routility/README.md

   ])
 );

-var navTo = Routility.start(routes, function (state) {
+var navTo = Routility.start(routes, function (data) {
   // this handler will only be called when routing first start
-  // and users use browser back and forward button to navigate });
+  // and users use browser back and forward button to navigate
+  // "data.state" will contain current state
+});

-navTo('/user/123'); // Will first change url to "/user/123" and return new state
+// Will first change url to "/user/123" and return new state
+// Those changes all happen synchronously navTo('/user/123');
+// This returns:
+// {
+//   root: {
+//     user: {
+//       id: '123',
+//       index: {}
+//     }
+//   }
+// }
 ```

+## Why

+Many front end frameworks and view libraries have to manage state in their application.
+There are many solutions to manage state.
+But integrated route management is often overlooked.
+Most libraries will have a router abstraction to deal with routing in the browser.
+A common mistake of those abstractions is that they didn't treat routes as data.
+This caused their API is be highly coupled with specific use cases.

+A route to a browser application should just be some states.
+Nothing more.
+When we interpret route at this level, the application logic can be easily fully integrated with the rest of state management layer, which enables lots of possibilities.

 ## API